chef/chef-workstation/docs-chef-io/content/workstation/knife_options.md

 `-s URL`, `--server-url URL`

-: The URL for the Chef Infra Server.
+: The URL of the Chef Infra Server.

 `-u USER`, `--user USER`